Israel set to join elite lunar club with first mission to moon

 CAPE CANAVERAL, Fla.
-(Reuters) - Israel’s first spacecraft built to land on the moon was set for launch on Thursday from Florida’s Cape Canaveral Air Force Station on a mission that, if successful, would make the Jewish state only the fourth nation to reach the lunar surface.
+(Reuters) - Israel’s first spacecraft built to land on the moon was set for launch on Thursday from Florida on a mission that, if successful, would make the Jewish state only the fourth nation to achieve a controlled touchdown on the lunar surface.

 The unmanned robotic lander dubbed Beresheet - Hebrew for the biblical phrase “in the beginning” - was due for liftoff at 8:45 p.m.
-EST (0145 GMT Friday) atop a Falcon 9 rocket launched by California-based entrepreneur Elon Musk’s SpaceX company.
+EST (0145 GMT Friday) atop a Falcon 9 rocket launched by California-based entrepreneur Elon Musk’s SpaceX company from Cape Canaveral Air Force Station.

 If all goes according to plan, Beresheet, about the size of a dishwasher, will arrive on the near-side of the moon in mid-April following a two-month journey through 4 million miles (6.5 million km) of space.
 A flight path directly from the Earth to the moon would cover roughly 240,000 miles (386,242 km).